borbware/unity-basics-course/unity-cookbook/UI.md

 Create a UI with three buttons.

-Change the color of the button when it has been pressed!
+Change the color of a GameObject in your scene when the button has been pressed!

 Try out setting RectTransform anchor points and see how the UI changes when you change the game resolution in the Game view.